kth-step/kth-step.github.io/_pages/past_members.md

 entries_layout: grid
 classes: wide
 #
-# You can write text here, that will appear above the list
+# You can write text here, that will appear above the list.
-# of people.
 ---

 This page lists the past members of the STEP group.
 Current members are listed [here](/members/).